pawelmizwa-pc/hotel-chat-script/src/examples/email.md

 ### Stage 3: Response Generation

 - Generate appropriate JSON response based on collected information
-- Provide specific clarification questions when information is missing
+- Provide specific clarification questions when information is missing in `responseText`
 - Create complete email text when all requirements met
+- Always populate `responseText` when dealing with service requests

 ## Quality Standards